If you are looking for a fabulous 10-day Italy itinerary, you are in the right place!

-The final stop on our tour of Ancient Rome is the Roman Forum.
-I know, today has already been a busy day, but don’t give up on me yet.
+I know today has already been a busy day, but don’t give up on me yet.

-This is where all of the important decisions were made regarding ruling, politics, and even religion.
+This is where all the crucial decisions were made regarding the ruling, politics, and even religion.

-Like the other areas today, the Forum can be explored on your own and our post on Ancient Rome outlines some of the highlights for you.
+Like the other areas today, the Forum can be explored on your own, and our post on Ancient Rome outlines some of the highlights for you.

-But if you really want to know the history and hear the stories from this area, then take a guided tour and learn from the expert.
+But if you want to know the history and hear the stories from this area, then take a guided tour and learn from the expert.

 Day 3: Vatican City

 Today’s adventure will include St. Peter’s Basilica, the Sistine Chapel, and the Vatican Museums.
-Home to the Pope and a pilgrimage site for millions of Christians, a trip to Vatican City is a must while in Rome.
+Home to the Pope and a pilgrimage site for millions of Christians, a trip to Vatican City is a must in Rome.

-A tour will allow you to skip the line and will give you an expert guide to explain all of the overwhelming beauty that you are going to experience.
+A tour will allow you to skip the line and give you an expert guide to explain the overwhelming beauty you will experience.

 The crowds were smaller, and we got to skip the line thanks to our guided tour, so we had more time to experience the beauty of the Vatican, especially the Sistine Chapel, without fighting for a spot.
 LOL!

-Honestly, we didn’t make it to the Vatican on our first trip to Rome because I didn’t have appropriate clothing and we didn’t plan well enough.
+We didn’t make it to the Vatican on our first trip to Rome because I didn’t have appropriate clothing, and we didn’t plan well enough.

 While here, take in all this area has to offer.
 See St. Peter’s Basilica, the Sistine Chapel, and the Vatican Museum while doing Italy in 10 days.